 Zion National Park is the westernmost of the five national parks in southern Utah, and the closest to major cities, though they are still fairly distant.
 People often visit several national parks in the area.
 It takes about 90 minutes to drive to Bryce Canyon, to the east.
 A drive of about 2 hours south will take you into Arizona, and to the north rim of Grand Canyon.
 Note that road access to the north rim of the Grand Canyon is typically closed from mid October to mid May due to heavy winter snow.
 Further directions and maps can be found at Getting to Zion.

 More About Zion

 We have pages on all sorts of things about Zion National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.